 Chicago River Dyeing

-In a feat of colossal luster, every year the city colors the Chicago River bright emerald green.
-The longstanding tradition has been going on for decades and watching the dyeing is part of the fun.
+In a feat of colossal luster, every year the city colors the Chicago River a bright Kermit green.
+The longstanding tradition has been going on for decades and watching the dyeing process is a big part of the fun.
 Boats speed through dropping gallons upon gallons of vegetable dye and churn it all up for an effect that lasts a few precious hours.
 The best spots to watch the show are from the Michigan Avenue Bridge, the Columbus Drive Bridge and along the banks of the Chicago Riverwalk.

 Chicago River, between Columbus & Wacker drives

 Two Major Parades

 Immediately following the river dyeing is Chicago St. Patrick’s Day Parade, the City’s official holiday parade.
 Get in the spirit with a nonstop flow of colorful floats and flags, bagpipe players, Irish dancers and more.
 If you want more fun, the South Side Irish Parade happens the very next day.
 The two-hour shindig features more than 90 acts meandering up Western Avenue for a day of festive flair.